Hotels

 Hotel Casa Elliot

-The charming recently-renovated Hotel Casa Elliot in the Sant Antoni district gets you out of the usual tourist haunts for a more local feel.
+The charming recently-renovated Hotel Casa Elliot is in the Sant Antoni district.
+This means it gets you out of the usual tourist haunts for a more local feel.
 Read more here.

 Grande Dames